dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-dynamics-crm-online-with-microsoft-intune.md

 ![Diagram show the decision points used to determine whether a device is allowed access to a service or is blocked](../media/mdm-ca-dynamics-crm-flow-diagram.png)

-The device that needs access to Dynamics CRM Online must:
+The device that needs access to Dynamics CRM Online must be:
-* Be an **Android** or **iOS** device.
+* An **Android** or **iOS** device.
-* Be **enrolled** with Microsoft Intune.
+* **Enrolled** with Intune.
-* Be **compliant** with any deployed Microsoft Intune compliance policies.
+* **Compliant** with any deployed Intune compliance policies.

-The device state is stored in Azure Active Directory, which grants or blocks access, based on the conditions that you specify.
+The device state is stored in Azure Active Directory, which grants or blocks access based on the conditions that you specify.

 If a condition is not met, the user is presented with one of the following messages when they sign in:
-* If the device is not enrolled with Microsoft Intune or is not registered in Azure Active Directory, a message is displayed with instructions about how to install the Company Portal app and enroll.
+* If the device is not enrolled with Intune or is not registered in Azure Active Directory, a message is displayed with instructions about how to install the Company Portal app and enroll.
 * If the device is not compliant, a message is displayed that directs the user to the Microsoft Intune Company Portal website or Company Portal app, where they can find information about the problem and how to remediate it.

 ## Configure conditional access for Dynamics CRM Online